Our most popular tickets in Lisbon

 Greenwich Mean Time (GMT)

-Green wine and seafood
+Green wine and Seafood

 Lisbon boasts an exciting blend of fast-paced metropolitan bustle and Iberian flair.
-Bairro Alto is a great starting point for a big night out.
+Barrio Alto is a great starting point for a big night out.
 Then do a bar crawl from one cheap wine to the next in a string of cosy hangouts - or make like the locals and go for a cheap and tasty ‘Illegal Chinese’.
 These hidden restaurants are found in apartment buildings and alleys around the Martim Moniz metro station.
 Another popular area with some great bars and restaurants is Cais do Sodré square, while hipsters frequent the newer and slightly more upscale neighbourhood of Campo de Ourique where it’s cool to see and be seen.

 Fado in Chiado